 Older and wiser (and also more of a homebody since having a baby), I’m redirecting my efforts to stocking my home bar.
 Since I am now in the habit of doing things within reasonable price constraints, I’m pursuing this endeavor with the goal of maximizing value while minimizing costs.

 That said, stocking a home bar is not a cheap undertaking.
 Alcohol is expensive, and the blow to your bank account can really be felt at high volumes.
 But like most things in personal finance, if you’re deliberate and patient, you can end up with a pretty sweet end result over time.

-Why you should stock a home bar
+How to stock a home bar on a budget

 Going out is great, but entertaining at home can be even better.
 Not only can you save some serious cash by avoiding the bar markup, you can talk to people you actually like without shouting over the music you don’t.
 Furthermore, being able to put together a cool cocktail is as fun as whipping up a great dinner recipe.
 While you’re early drinking days may have been about buying whatever could get you drunk the fastest with the least dollar amount spent, you can now make drinking a fun and creative endeavor all on its own.

 A well-stocked home bar can let you impress friends (or dates).
 It can also give you something to sip while you work or watch your favorite tv show if you need to unwind at the end of the day.

 The first rule of stocking a home bar is to buy what YOU personally like and what YOU personally drink.
 It’s your house, after all.